Eldorado (community), Wisconsin

 Eldorado is an unincorporated community located in the town of Eldorado, Fond du Lac County, Wisconsin, United States.
 Eldorado is 2.5 mi east-northeast of Rosendale.
 Eldorado has a post office with ZIP code 54932.

 History

-A post office called El Dorado was first established in 1849.
+The post office opened in 1856 as North Lamartine.
+The name changed to Eldorado Mills in 1870 and finally to Eldorado in 1883.
+Note that there was another post office named El Dorado until 1882, located about 3.5 miles north and east of this post office.
+It was renamed Kirkwood PO 1882-1899.